IzKuipers/IzKuipers/README.md

 🌍 You can find my in-progress portfolio [here](https://www.techworldinc.tk/)

-❓ Want to know more about ArcOS?
-Take a look [here](https://www.techworldinc.tk/ArcOS)

-📄 You can find some of my bigger projects at [this link](https://www.techworldinc.tk/projects)

 ---

 I hope you like what you see and feel free to give feedback on my repositories!